sjmcpherson/Front-End-Developer-Learnings/Glossary.md

  - <strong>Shadow DOM</strong> -
  - <strong>Singleton</strong> - A programming design pattern which limits the number of instances of a particular object to just one.
  - <strong>SOAP (Simple Object Access Protocol)</strong> -
+ - <strong>Software Development Lifecycle or Systems Development Lifecycle (SDLC)</strong> - is used to describe a process for planning, creating, testing and deploying a information system.
  - <strong>Software Development Methology</strong> - is a ideology for structuring planning, controlling a software project.
  - <strong>SPA Single Page Application or Single-page interface (SPI)</strong> - The majority of HTML/CSS & JS is obtained in a single page with the goal of providing a more fluid experience akin to a desktop application.
  - <strong>SDK</strong> - Software Development Kit is a toolkit to allow software development on a specific framework or platform.